'Dinna Pit Aff': Doric language and culture celebrated by young and old in Aberdeen today

 This could include scripted storytelling, documentary or animation etc., with it all being required to be in Doric.

-Just recently, P1-3 pupils at Monymusk Primary School in Aberdeenshire wrote a Doric book with drawn pictures titled “Jock’s Daunder Roon Monymusk”.
+Just recently, P1-3 pupils at Monymusk Primary School in Aberdeenshire published a Doric book with drawn pictures titled “Jock’s Daunder Roon Monymusk”.

-The Spirit of the Festival prize was won by Aaron Gayle, while The P&J sponsored the schools award.
+The Spirit O’ the Festival prize was won by Aaron Gayle for his puppet film “Three Wee Grumphies” , while he was tied for the individual filmmaker category with Andrew Saunders and Alex Westwood respectively.

 Conversation